ak80/sota/README.md

 There is no special optimization besides that the streams are lazy fetching.
 Parallelism is not supported!

-lease also note that Java 8 lambdas are needed or a retrofitting ike RetroLambda
+Please also note that Java 8 lambdas are needed or a retrofitting like RetroLambda

 This project is useful as an educational tool, and is used e.g. in Android Projects (with RetroLambda) or GWT 2.8.x projects.